kennethreitz/records/README.rst

 Data Export Functionality
 -------------------------

-Relational also feature full Tablib integration, which allows you to export your results to CSV, XLS, JSON, or YAML with a single line of code.
+Relational also features full Tablib integration, and allows you to export your results to CSV, XLS, JSON, or YAML with a single line of code.
 Excellent for sharing data with friends, or generating reports.